 You’ve heard of CBD and THC, which are both well-researched and well-known cannabinoids.
-These chemicals are found in cannabis and hemp plants, and they have unique effects on our bodies.
-Another cannabinoid everyone needs to know is cannabigerol, or CBG.
+These chemicals are found in cannabis plants and hemp plants, and they have unique effects on our bodies.
+So, what is Cannabigerol?
+Another cannabinoid everyone needs to know is CBG cannabigerol.

 There are dozens of known cannabinoids, and all of them come from CBG.
 This is why CBG is called the “mother cannabinoid.”
 In other words, when hemp or cannabis “cures,” CBG turns into other cannabinoids like CBD and THC.

 First discovered in the 1960s, CBG hasn’t been studied as much as CBD or THC, and there’s a lot we don’t know about it.
 However, we do know that it doesn’t seem to intoxicate people.
 Some scientific research suggests that it has a range of health benefits.

 Although most strains of cannabis and hemp contain less than 1 percent CBG by the time it gets to you, more and more companies are working on creating strains that are high in CBG.
 While they aren’t as common as CBD, CBG products are becoming more and more popular.